trzmiel7/pf/index.md

     <a href="https://trzmiel7.github.io/pf/images/res_out.jpg"><img src="images/res_out.jpg" height="300"/></a>
   </p>
 </center>
 And here you can see my first power electronics circuit – a resonant inverter.
 This is model that I build for my BEng Thesis.
 The pictures show a series resonant circuit, powered from a full bridge inverter based on 4 MOS transistors, Eagle schematic of a MOS driver, Eagle board of a control circuit and oscilloscope measurements on the tank circuit.
-From the time perspective today I would do differently almost everything, but as I mentioned it was my first converter and served mostly as my own educational playground.
-I definitely learned a lot from this projects, especially practical things.
+From the time perspective, there are a lot of things that I'd do differently today, but as I mentioned before it was my first converter and it served mostly as my own educational playground.
+I definitely have learned a lot from this project.
 It worked, and I was happy about it.

 ### Security app for Android